On this page

 Reservoir of hepatitis C virus

-Humans are the reservoir.
+Humans are the only known reservoir.

 Mode of transmission of hepatitis C virus